zinic/abseta/docs/magic.md

 The ability to create devices requires a complex command of logic and deep mental discipline.
 Of the available population of agents in Abseta, roughly `0.5%` are capable of learning the skills required to manipulate the substrate.

+The ability to create devices is not inherent.
+It is assumed that some predisposition exists in genetic lines but there appears to be more nuance than just inherent ability.
+Most aspects of designing devices and writing scripts can be learned through brute force and discipline.

 ### Devices

 > A conjured flame is just as much a device as the great firestorms that conductors once wielded.